 - FAQs: there are some questions that show up in the comments of every post about us: Is this free?
 Does it work in my country?
 What if I don’t have a phone? etc. Link our FAQ to your post to help people find the answers to these questions.

-- Be careful with screenshots: screenshots of your conversation are great for demonstrating how an experience with our service might go.
-However, screenshots of “testing the system” or “Are you real” conversations can encourage others to do the same, which can result in our queue.
+- Be careful with screenshots: If you've texted Crisis Text Line and had a good experience, screenshots from your phone of the conversation are great for demonstrating to others how using us might go.
+However, screenshots of “testing the system” or “Are you real?” conversations can encourage others to do the same, which can result in a build-up in our queue.

 - “Save this number": people seeing your post may not be in crisis at the exact moment that it crosses their feed.
 Instead of encouraging them to text in now, ask them to save the number for future use.
 We all experience crises in our lives, and there’s great peace of mind to knowing that someone will be a text away when you need them.